evgenyneu/evgenii.com/app/_posts/blogs/2014-02-09-code-duplication-in-unit-tests.md

     person = db.find_person(‘Ivan’)
     assert(person.name).to eq ‘Ivan’

 Reading these tests is easy.
 You just go line by line.
 No need to jump.
 No need to return back.
-Stupid and simple.
+Stupid simple.
 And this is exactly what I need at 5pm on Monday.

 ##Conclusion##